 chromeos-initramfs because it’s always re-built in

-The factory shims were signed in a special way for security reasons.
+Factory shims are signed in a special way for security reasons.
 It needs to boot with “developer switch turned on” and “boot in recovery mode”.

 If you boot factory shim in developer mode (

-Ctrl-U), few functions won't work, for example recovering TPM.
+Ctrl-U), some functions won't work, such as recovering TPM.

 Factory shims do not provide shells by default for security reason.
 If you can still see virtual terminal consoles, try VT0, VT1, VT2, VT3 - there are lots of debug messages there.